 Black Americans aren’t buying Omarosa’s turn against Trump

-WASHINGTON (AP) — For years, Omarosa Manigault Newman stood at Donald Trump’s side, making her deeply unpopular with African-Americans who see her as a sellout for aligning herself with a president who has hurled one insult after another at black people.
+For years, Omarosa Manigault Newman stood at Donald Trump’s side, making her deeply unpopular with blacks who see her as a sellout for aligning herself with a president who has hurled one insult after another at black people.

-The Youngstown-native's falling out with Trump and her decision to call him a racist as she sells her new book — and in turn, his in turn calling her a “dog” — have not been enough for many African-Americans to invite her back to the family picnic.
+Her falling out with Trump and her decision to call him a racist as she sells her new book – and in turn, his calling her a “dog” – have not been enough for many blacks to invite her back to the family picnic.

 Too little, too late, many said.

-Few in the black community immediately rushed to defend Manigault Newman after she wrote a book entitled “Unhinged” about her time in the White House.
+Few in the black community immediately rushed to defend Manigault Newman, a Youngstown native and a graduate of The Rayen School, after she wrote a book titled “Unhinged” about her time in the White House.
 It paints a damning picture of Trump, claiming without evidence that tapes exist of him using the N-word as he filmed “The Apprentice” reality series, on which she co-starred.

 She has since stepped up her attacks on Trump as she promotes her book, telling The Associated Press on Tuesday that the president is “a racist, a misogynist, a bigot.”